Das Boot: Plot

 The next morning, U-96 sails out of the harbour of La Rochelle, and Werner is given a tour of the boat.
-As time passes, he observes ideological differences between the new crew members and the hardened veterans, particularly the captain, who is embittered and cynical about the war.
-The new men, including Werner, are mocked by the rest of the crew, who share a tight bond.
-One Nazi officer, 1-WO (the first [watch] officer), is disliked by the others.
-After days of boredom, the crew is excited by another U-boat's spotting of an enemy convoy, but they are soon spotted by a British destroyer and bombarded with depth charges.
-They escape with only light damage.
+He observes ideological differences between the new crew members and the hardened veterans, particularly the captain, who is cynical about the war.
+The new men, including Werner, are mocked by the rest, who share a tight bond.
+The first watch officer is particularly disliked due to his pro-Nazi beliefs and meticulous grooming habits, which tie up the only bathroom.
+After days of boredom, the crew is excited by another U-boat's spotting of an enemy convoy, but they are soon spotted by a British destroyer and attacked with depth charges.
+They escape with light damage.

-The next three weeks are spent enduring a relentless North Atlantic gale.
-Morale drops after a series of misfortunes, but the crew is cheered temporarily by a chance encounter with Thomsen's boat.
-Shortly after the storm ends, the boat encounters a British convoy and quickly launches three torpedoes, sinking two ships.
-They are spotted by a destroyer and have to dive below test depth, the submarine's rated limit.
-During the ensuing depth-charge attack, the chief machinist, Johann, panics and has to be restrained.
-The boat sustains heavy damage, but is eventually able to safely surface when night falls.
-A British tanker they torpedoed is still afloat and on fire, so they torpedo it again, only to learn sailors are still aboard.
-The crew watches in horror as the sailors leap overboard and swim towards them.
-Unable to accommodate prisoners, the captain orders the boat away.
+The next three weeks are spent enduring relentless North Atlantic gales.
+Morale drops after various misfortunes, but the crew is cheered by a chance encounter with Thomsen's boat.
+After the storm ends, the boat encounters an Allied convoy and launches three torpedoes, sinking two ships.
+The convoy's escorts counterattack, and they are forced to dive below test depth, the submarine's rated limit.
+As depth charges explode around them, the chief machinist, Johann, has a panic attack and has to be restrained.
+The boat sustains heavy damage but manages to surface when night falls.
+A British tanker they torpedoed is still afloat and on fire, so they torpedo it again, only to learn that sailors are still aboard.
+The crew watches as the sailors leap overboard and swim towards them.
+Neither able nor willing to accommodate prisoners, the captain orders the boat to back away.